-Synlogic, Inc., together with its wholly owned and consolidated subsidiaries ("Synlogic" or the "Company"), is a clinical-stage biopharmaceutical company focused on the discovery and development of Synthetic BioticTM medicines.
-Synthetic Biotic medicines are generated from Synlogic's proprietary drug discovery and development platform, leveraging a reproducible, modular approach to microbial engineering to develop beneficial microbes which perform or deliver critical therapeutic functions.
-Synthetic Biotic medicines can be designed to sense a local disease context within a patient's body and respond by metabolizing a toxic substance, compensating for missing or damaged metabolic pathways, or by delivering combinations of therapeutic factors.
-Synlogic's goal is to discover, develop, and, ultimately, commercialize Synthetic Biotic medicines.
+Synlogic, Inc., together with its wholly owned and consolidated subsidiaries ("Synlogic" or the "Company"), is a clinical-stage biopharmaceutical company focused on the drug discovery and development of Synthetic BioticTM medicines.
+Synthetic Biotic medicines are generated from Synlogic's proprietary drug discovery and development platform, leveraging a reproducible, modular approach to synthetic biology to develop beneficial microbes, which perform or deliver critical therapeutic functions.
+Synthetic Biotic medicines are designed to metabolize a toxic substance or compensate for missing or damaged metabolic pathways.
+Synlogic's goal is to discover, develop and ultimately commercialize Synthetic Biotic medicines.
 Since incorporation, the Company has devoted substantially all of its efforts to the research and development of its product candidates.